 At the FOSDEM developer event, Jean-Baptiste Kempf shared additional details regarding the fourth major update for the VLC media player, which will be version 4.0.
 The new update under the hood will have some changes; it will include support for 3D and VR and bring the media library to other platforms already included in VLC for Android.

 VLC has been showing a bit like something designed for Windows 95; VLC developers have shared a few mockups showing what it looks like.
 The new user interface is still a work in progress.

 Beginning with a new user interface, VLC is working towards adding a media library browser, VR support, 3D video support, and revising all video output functions.
-The Desktop users will eventually be able to use VR headsets such as the Vive and Oculus Rift to view contents of VLC.
-Along with VR and proper support for 360-degree video, comes a whole host of 3D audio technologies, including 3rd order ambisonics.
+The Desktop users will eventually be able to use VR headsets such as the Vive and Oculus Rift to view the contents of VLC.
+Along with VR and proper support for 360-degree video comes a whole host of 3D audio technologies, including 3rd order ambisonics.

 Watch immersive and interactive scenes on Oculus Go.
 Grab the deal now.

 Other significant changes include the end of support for older platforms across the board with VLC 4.0.
-On Windows, both XP and Vista will be left out going forward, while Mac users will need to be on macOS 10.11, up from the previous requirement which was VLC 10.7.
+On Windows, both XP and Vista will be left out going forward, while Mac users will need to be on macOS 10.11, up from the previous requirement, which was VLC 10.7.